ogodon/library-api/README.md

 Used to make the library-frontend works correctly.

+## NGINX configuration example
-For that, please consider a nginx configuration like the following:
+Please consider a nginx configuration like the following:
 ```
 server {
 	listen 8080;